scala/scala-lang/documentation/index.md

 ## Books

 There are more and more books being published about Scala.
-[Here]({{ site.baseurl  }}/documentation/books.html), you can find some of the titles.
-We only list books here which give an introduction to the Scala Language.
-Books which require knowledge of Scala, in particular books on frameworks like Lift, Play! or Akka are not listed here.
+[Here]({{ site.baseurl  }}/documentation/books.html), you can find just a small selection of the many available titles.

 ## Bleeding Edge